-If the increase is not approved, we will be limited in our efforts to raise additional capital, including issuing shares of common stock upon conversion of the Note and pursuant to the Common Stock Purchase Agreement described in Proposal 4.
+If the increase is not approved, we will be limited in our efforts to raise additional capital, including issuing shares of common stock pursuant to the Common Stock Purchase Agreement described in Proposal 4.
 In such event, our operations, financial condition and our ability to continue as a going concern may be materially and adversely affected.
+We currently intend to issue up to 1,321,032 shares of our common stock pursuant to the Common Stock Purchase Agreement, which is the maximum number of shares that we anticipate we will be permitted by the SEC to register with respect to the Common Stock Purchase Agreement.